-About Cloudflare Waiting Room · Cloudflare Waiting Room docs
+About Waiting Room · Cloudflare Waiting Room docs

 - If a page is not experiencing heavy traffic, a visitor accesses the page directly.

-- If page traffic crosses a user-defined threshold, a visitor enters a virtual waiting room until it's their turn to access the page:
+- If page traffic crosses a user-defined threshold, a visitor enters a virtual waiting room until it is their turn to access the page:

 - Each user receives a cookie to manage the dynamic outflow of requests from the waiting room to the origin website in First In First Out (FIFO) order.